hardwario/bc-website/content/doc/firmware/how-to-accelerometer.md

 When the accelerometer checks these settings it uses logical AND operation (so every set condition needs to occur for the alarm to be triggered).

-In example bellow, we set the alarm to be triggered when core module is moved in direction of X-axis with acceleration > 1g.
+In the example below, we set the alarm to be triggered when core module is moved in direction of X-axis with acceleration > 1g.
 When triggered, integrated red LED will switch on for one second.

 After flashing, try to move your Core module very slowly.
 It will do nothing in any direction.
 Then try to move it quickly up and down - once again nothing happens, because this movement is in Z-axis.
-No try to make a quick move in X-axis and the LED should light up.
+Now try to make a quick move in X-axis and the LED should light up.

 ```